 - Correct placement of stops relative to the instrument’s volatility and period range

 - Stay in the know around potential high risk news events.
-Subscribe to the Daily Fix, follow us on Twitter or check out our high impact economic calendar
+Subscribe to the Daily Fix, follow us on Twitter or check out our high impact economic calendar.

 - Know when to hold and when to fold before an event risk or weekend.

-* Pepperstone doesn’t represent that the material provided here is accurate, current or complete, and therefore shouldn’t be relied upon as such.
+* All charts sourced from Bloomberg.
+Pepperstone doesn’t represent that the material provided here is accurate, current or complete, and therefore shouldn’t be relied upon as such.
 The information provided here, whether from a third party or not, isn’t to be considered as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product or instrument; or to participate in any particular trading strategy.
 We advise any readers of this content to seek their own advice.
 Without the approval of Pepperstone, reproduction or redistribution of this information isn’t permitted.